Publications · January 2026

 Line chart showing Washington State exports to China (12-month rolling average) from Dec 2016 to Sep 2025.
 Exports peak around $15 billion in 2018, drop sharply through 2020, remain low through 2022, then gradually recover to about $9 billion by 2025.

 Recent export gains are highly concentrated.
-Aircraft sales are up nearly 90% compared to 2024 levels.
-Aircraft sales have always been important and accounted for nearly 75% of exports to China in the first 9 months of 2017, but the figure is closer to 90% for the same period in 2025.
-Other key Washington exports to China, however, are down significantly, including lumber (-95%), beef (-63%), and copper products (-88%).
+Aircraft sales are up nearly 90% compared to 2024 levels and accounted for close to 90% of Washington's exports to China in the first nine months of 2025.
+Other key Washington exports to China, however, are down significantly — including lumber (–95%), beef (–63%), and copper products (–88%).

 Aircrafts, engines & parts $7.2B $167M $7.0B